La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 their application and participation in the Challenge will not (and will not cause La Trobe to):

 infringe any person’s copyright or other intellectual property rights

 infringe any person’s privacy rights or any applicable privacy laws or breach any other laws

 La Trobe may at, any stage in the Challenge and in its sole discretion, accept or refuse any application, including but not limited to where an application is insufficient, inadequate or incomplete, does not meet eligibility requirements, or is restricted by any laws, regulations or institutional policies or requirements.

-The Challenge is split into two (2) phases: 1st Semester Challenge: the Concept and Design Phase, and the 2nd Semester Challenge: Final Working Prototype Phase.
+The Challenge is split into two (2) phases: Phase 1: Concept and Design Phase, and Phase 2: Final Working Prototype Phase.
 Requirements for each phase are set out below.
 Acceptance of any application does not guarantee progress into any later stage of the Challenge.

 Each applicant must: